 Camiguin video

-If you have any questions, doubts or suggestions about what to do in Camiguin, we’ll be happy to hear from you in the comments!
+If you have any questions or suggestions about what to do in Camiguin, we’d love to hear from you in the comments!